mcgurk/Linux-Arduino-Serial-Joystick/README.md

 Remember, Orange Pi GPIO's are 3.3V.
 So if you gonna connect Arduino's TX to OPi, use 3.3V Arduino or do voltage level shifting.
 Wii Classic Controller is also 3.3V.

 #### Notice, if you use Arduino USB serial port
 Many Arduinos resets when serial communication starts.
 When Linux driver asks for initialization, Arduino doesn't answer fast enough, because it is resetting itself.
-Here is some ways to overcome this: http://playground.arduino.cc/Main/DisablingAutoResetOnSerialConnection

 ##### Solution 1 - ignore linux kernel driver initializing result